tmminimalist-sketch/meteora-invent/dbc/quicklaunch/README.md

 # Dynamic Bonding Curve Quicklaunch

-The Dynamic Bonding Curve Quicklaunch is an effortless way to launch tokens using the default launch values
+The Dynamic Bonding Curve Quicklaunch provides a simple way to launch tokens when using the default setup or an existing config key.

 ## Getting Started